 If you can, try to find an all-butter puff pastry, as is always the case when you bake with few ingredients, use the best quality you can afford to allow the flavours to really sing.

 It looks complicated, but it’s really very simple.
-Scroll down to the recipe card at the bottom of the post for the full recipe.

 - First, lay out the puff pastry on a lightly floured surface.
 I lay it directly on the baking paper to make life easy.